 In the case of certain specific equipment, products or services, the parties may however wish to define the circumstances under which they are to be furnished to the franchise units and to indicate which of the supply services are regional or global in character.
 It may be sufficient simply to refer to the supplying of the specified items in the master franchise agreement and/or the sub-franchise agreements.
-For example, a hotel franchise agreement may require the sub-franchisees of the network to participate in the system-wide reservation system and may establish that a fee is to be charged for such participate in a common advertising programme administered by the franchise agreements themselves, rather than in the ancillary documents, because of their relative simplicity and because they are such an integral part of the franchise operations.
+For example, a hotel franchise agreement may require the sub-franchisees of the network to participate in the system-wide reservation system and may establish that a fee is to be charged for such participation.
+Or it may establish that all the sub-franchisees are obliged to participate in a common advertising programme administered by the franchisor or by the sub-franchisor.
+These items are normally covered in the franchise agreements themselves, rather than in the ancillary documents, because of their relative simplicity and because they are such an integral part of the franchise operations.